 - Hiring on Freelancer.com can be time-consuming due to a large number of contractors applying to every order

-- The website’s security measures are not enough to protect customers from scammers: you can run into one every now and then
+- The Freelancer website has its security measures that are not enough to protect customers from scammers: you can run into one every now and then

 - There is no quality control, so despite what a contractor writes in their profile, you cannot be sure of their skills unless you try them out